junxit/us-congress-bills-116/bill.md

   >     - **(II)** a different, comparable aspect of the elements to assure safe use under subsection (f).
   >   - **(ii)** The Secretary may require a drug that is the subject of an application under section 505(j) and the listed drug to use a single, shared system under subsection (f), if the Secretary determines that no different, comparable aspect of the elements to assure safe use could satisfy the requirements of subsection (f).

-- **(3)** by adding at the end the following:
+- **(3)** in subsection (i), by adding at the end the following:
+  > - **(3)** *Shared REMS* If the Secretary approves, in accordance with paragraph (1)(C)(i)(II), a different, comparable aspect of the elements to assure safe use under subsection (f) for a drug that is the subject of an abbreviated new drug application under section 505(j), the Secretary may require that such different comparable aspect of the elements to assure safe use can be used with respect to any other drug that is the subject of an application under section 505(j) or 505(b) that references the same listed drug.

+- **(4)** by adding at the end the following:
-  > - **(l)** *Separate REMS* When used in this section, the terms “different, comparable aspect of the elements to assure safe use” or “different, comparable approved risk evaluation and mitigation strategies” means a risk evaluation and mitigation strategy for a drug that is the subject of an application under section 505(j) that uses different methods or operational means than the strategy required under subsection (a) for the applicable listed drug, or other application under section 505(j) with the same such listed drug, but achieves the same level of safety as such strategy.
+  > - **(m)** *Separate REMS* When used in this section, the terms “different, comparable aspect of the elements to assure safe use” or “different, comparable approved risk evaluation and mitigation strategies” means a risk evaluation and mitigation strategy for a drug that is the subject of an application under section 505(j) that uses different methods or operational means than the strategy required under subsection (a) for the applicable listed drug, or other application under section 505(j) with the same such listed drug, but achieves the same level of safety as such strategy.

+## § 4.
+Rule of construction

+- **(a)** *In general* Nothing in this Act, the amendments made by this Act, or in section 505–1 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+355–1), shall be construed as—
+  - **(1)** prohibiting a license holder from providing an eligible product developer access to a covered product in the absence of an authorization under this Act; or
+  - **(2)** in any way negating the applicability of a REMS with ETASU, as otherwise required under such section 505–1, with respect to such covered product.
+- **(b)** *Definitions* In this section, the terms “covered product”, “eligible product developer”, “license holder”, and “REMS with ETASU” have the meanings given such terms in section 3(a).